imariave/skole_prosjekt/README.md

 composer install &&
 symfony start:server

-#edit and connect you own databse from .env file
+#edit and connect your own database from .env file